ALVI-Labs/hackathon-2024/README.md

 ## Introduction
 We collected data during repetitive motor tasks.
 The datasets were recorded from healthy individuals and an individual with a hand amputation.
 To evaluate your solution, we selected data from the amputee.
 Three sessions were recorded, with each session lasting approximately 20-30 minutes.
 The data is divided into train, test, and submit sets.
 The train and test sets include labels, while the submit set contains only EMG signals.

-## How to start.
+## How to start
-There're 4 notebooks in notebooks folder.
+There are 4 notebooks in the notebooks folder:

-- train baseline
+- train_baseline.ipynb: Notebook to train the baseline model.
-- calculate metrics
+- calculate_metrics.ipynb: Notebook to calculate evaluation metrics.
-- make submission
+- submit_preds.ipynb: Notebook to create a submission file.
-- visaulize prediction
+- visualize_submission.ipynb: Notebook to visualize the model's predictions.

 ## Dataset Details
 Each individual has multiple `.npz` files corresponding to different tasks.